Jul 1, 2024 • 9 min read

 • Postpartum depression.
 Postpartum depression is seen in about 12% of postpartum women.
 While some will have weight loss issues, others will snack or overeat at meals to soothe their low mood.
 If you have postpartum depression, your chances of overeating and gaining weight are higher than women without this problem.

 • Social factors.
-Social factors like food insecurity or inadequate access to healthy foods may mean you have to make food choices that are higher in fat, are processed, or are junk food items.
+Social factors like food insecurity or inadequate access to healthy foods may mean you have to make food choices that are higher in fat, processed, or junk food.
 This will naturally lead to higher incidences of obesity and weight gain after giving birth.

 • Prior obesity.
 If you are obese before you get pregnant, not only are you likely to gain more weight when pregnant, but it will also be harder to lose that weight afterward.
 The reasons for this are many and not entirely understood.